-- 47.1.
-Eighteen (18) Month Probation - 47.1.1.
-All new hires for the Police Officer classification who do not possess at the minimum a Basic POST certificate shall serve a probationary period of eighteen (18) months. - 47.1.2.
-Employees hired as Police Officer Trainees will be included in the bargaining unit as non-sworn personnel.
-Upon successful completion of the academy, the Police

-Officer Trainees will become sworn Police Officers and will begin to serve a probationary period of eighteen (18) months.
+- 45.1 Eighteen (18) Month Probation - 45.1.1 All new hires for the Police Officer classification who do not possess at the minimum a Basic POST certificate shall serve a probationary period of eighteen (18) months.
+The City may release the employee at any time for any reason and without notice during the probationary period.
+Probationary employees released during their probationary period shall not have the right to appeal.
+This would not preclude a probationary employee from seeking any other legal remedy. - 45.1.2 Employees hired as Police Officer Trainees will be included in the bargaining unit as non-sworn personnel.
+Upon successful completion of the academy, the Police Officer Trainees will become sworn Police Officers and will begin to serve a probationary period of eighteen (18) months.
+The City may release the employee at any time for any reason and without notice during the probationary period.
+Probationary employees released during their probationary period shall not have the right to appeal.
+This would not preclude a probationary employee from seeking any other legal remedy. - 45.1.3 An employee's probationary period may be extended as follows: - Performance: The Police Chief may extend a probationary period for up to six (6) months. - Absence: The Police Chief may extend a probationary period due to a prolonged absence of the employee.
+A prolonged absence shall be defined for this section as a minimum of two (2) consecutive work weeks.
+The extension of the probationary period will not exceed the length of the absence.

-- 47.1.3.
+Examples of paid and unpaid leaves that will extend a probationary period include but are not limited to leaves of absence granted by the City under its own rules or labor agreements, leaves granted under the Family Medical Leave Act, California Family Rights Act, Pregnancy Disability Leave, Americans with Disabilities Act, Workers' Compensation laws, or other legally mandated leaves, light duty assignments, and modified duty assignments.

+An employee whose probationary period is extended shall have their anniversary date adjusted to the date following the end of the extension.

+45.2 Twelve (12) Month Probation

+- 45.2.1 The probationary period for laterals, promotionals, and non-sworn employees shall be one (1) year.
+The City may release the employee at any time for any reason and without notice during the probationary period.
+Probationary employees released during their probationary period shall not have the right to appeal.
+This would not preclude a probationary employee from seeking any other legal remedy.
+Employees released during a promotional probationary period for promotional opportunities shall be returned to their former classification held within the Department at their former salary step and benefit level, if the former classification still exists.
 An employee's probationary period may be extended as follows: - Performance: The Police Chief may extend a probationary period for up to six (6) months. - Absence: The Police Chief may extend a probationary period due to a prolonged absence of the employee.
-A prolonged absence shall be defined for this section as a minimum of two consecutive work weeks.
-The extension of the probationary period will not exceed the length of the absence.

-47.2.
-Twelve (12) Month Probation

-- 47.2.1.
-The probationary period for laterals, promotionals, and non-sworn employees shall be one (1) year except that an employee's probationary period may be extended as follows: - Performance: The Police Chief may extend a probationary period for up to six (6) months. - Absence: The Police Chief may extend a probationary period due to a prolonged absence of the employee.
-A prolonged absence shall be defined for this section as a minimum of two consecutive work weeks.
+A prolonged absence shall be defined for this section as a minimum of two (2) consecutive work weeks.
 The extension of the probationary period will not exceed the length of the absence.